Yermo/nativescript-mapbox/README.md

 <img src="screenshots/ios-demoapp-slice.png" width="375px" height="196px" />

+### Use when
+* you want full map styling capability to match the uses of your app (example: downplaying highways for a running app),
+* you want a platform independent map implementation,
+* you care about performance so you don't want a web based solution,
+* you want an open source map implementation that you can tweak yourself,
+* you want to leverage Mapbox's backend to visualize massive geo data sets,
+* you want advanced analytics about your app's users.

 ## Prerequisites
 NativeScript 1.3.0 (`tns --version`) is required for smooth installation, so please upgrade if you need to.